slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The perfect is the enemy of the good."
 -- Voltaire*

 Strive for excellence, not for perfection.
-From good enough you can derive success.
+From good enough you derive success.
 From perfection you derive procastination, anxiety and depression.

-See yourself as a doist, not a perfectionist.
-This is liberating.
+It's liberating to see yourself as a «doist».

 > *"Think of your life merely as a long sequence of actions and decisions.
 If you’re like most people, many of these actions and decisions are sub-optimal.
 And what most of us mean when we say we’d like to “change” ourselves is simply that we’d like to make slightly more optimal actions and decisions.
 Keep your “self” out of your decisions, because most likely, it’s not about “you”.
 Simply ask yourself, “Is this a good thing to do?”
 Yes?
 Then go do it."
 -- Mark Manson*